joldnl/jquery.jold.js-load-video/README.md

 ## Summary

 A jQuery plugin that shows placeholder images for embedded YouTube or Vimeo videos, and only loads the video after clicking the placeholder.
+This alows for faster page loads as the video's, cookies, and other files of the video services are loaded when the video is actually started.

 ## Author